occivink/kakoune-phantom-selection/README.md

 ## Customization

-The script can be modified by changing the value of the face `PhantomSelection` (default `black,green`).
+The script can be modified by changing the value of the face `PhantomSelection` (default `black,green+F`), you probably want to keep the face 'final' by setting the `+F` attribute.

 ## License